 A really simple way to make it easier for members to deal with any increases to your membership fees is to put in place instalment plans so they can pay off their annual membership fee over a longer time period.
 As a club, you need to double-check check this won’t cause you any cash flow issues (e.g. if there are any big costs you need to pay early in the year) but this can be managed through setting a slightly larger instalment at the start of the season if required.
 Instalments are a great way to ease the pressure on members.

-Clubforce Core makes it simple to set up instalments – just speak to your club contact if you’d like to include this in your membership plans for 2023.
+Clubforce Membership makes it simple to set up instalments – just speak to your club contact if you’d like to include this in your membership plans for 2023.

 As well as instalments there are other creative options that you may be able to put in place to make this time easier for members.
 For example, you may wish to put in place specific plans for families with multiple children who may be disproportionately affected by any membership increases.

-Clubforce Core has many flexible ways to configure customisable membership plans – speak to your club contact to discuss how best to implement any membership structures you want to implement.
+Clubforce Membership has many flexible ways to configure customisable membership plans – speak to your club contact to discuss how best to implement any membership structures you want to implement.